whycantilogin/Percolation/readme.txt

 public boolean[] grid: a boolean array representing the n-by-n grid, with each site in the grid being represented by an element in the array (following the rule that [index number of the element] = [row * n + col]).
 To account for the virtual top and virtual bottom, the size of the array is n * n + 2.
+If an element's value is true, the corresponding site is open.
+If the element's value is false, the corresponding site is false.

 public int n: an integer representing the side length of the n-by-n grid.
 I made it public so that PercolationStats could access it for calculating the